Guest post by Mary Tighe

 - For policymakers to help districts and states build competency systems, we need to create policy that takes away timecard and grade level.
 Learning communities will, in turn, take advantage of flexibility and run with it to create systems that benefit local students.

 Measuring student success by seat time and grade level is outdated.
-We need to move to a new system, one that recognizes each student as an individual with interests, learning styles and needs.
+We need to move to a new system, one that recognizes each student as an individual with interests and different learning needs.

 Competency education seems like a good option.
 And one that schools and districts throughout the country, like RSU 2, are already seeing success in helping each student succeed.

 – – – – – – – – –

 Today, the KnowledgeWorks policy team will host a webinar to explore how to support K-12 competency education through current federal policy.
 The webinar is free and will feature panelists from iNACOL and CCSSO.
 There’s still time to register!
 Join us by registering here.